 Student Wellbeing Centre

-Welcome to the Student Wellbeing Centre, formerly known as Student Services.
-Our role is to provide support and assistance to the College community in a variety of areas including academic achievement, participation, attendance, behaviour and pastoral care.
+Our Student Wellbeing Centre provides support and assistance to the College community in a variety of areas including academic achievement, participation, attendance, behaviour and pastoral care.
 In particular, we assist students and their families, helping each student achieve their full potential in a supportive, safe and caring environment.

 Meet our Team

-Heads of Year – 7/8, 9/10 and 11/12 manage the pastoral care needs and well-being of the students in their year groups.
-They monitor student welfare, attendance and academic progress, working with families and teachers to resolve issues and improve circumstances.
+Program Coordinators Year 7/8, Year 9/10 and Year 11/12 monitor student welfare, attendance and academic progress, working with families and teachers to resolve issues and improve circumstances.

 Aboriginal and Islander Education Officer (AIEO) has a significant role in supporting Aboriginal and Torres Strait Islander students in their education at the College.